wmdyer/dep2vec/README.md

 Point 3 maintains the commutativity -- at least semantically -- of sisters.

 The intuition here is that a dependent changes the distribution of its head.
-So by starting with the distribution of heads, trained with a standard skip-gram methodology, and then augmenting the unigram heads with <dependent>_<head> bigrams, we can represent the change that a dependent induces to its head with a function, itself a matrix.
+So by starting with the distribution of heads, trained with a standard skip-gram methodology, and then augmenting the unigram heads with `<dependent>_<head>` bigrams, we can represent the change that a dependent induces to its head with a function.

 For example, we have the below sentence and its associated dependency parse (from [Universal Depedencies](https://universaldependencies.org/introduction.html)).